kevinolega/callcentertrainingtips/_posts/2016-07-07-advantages.md

 I'd rather find a way than just give up.

-Myths, are simplified ways of explaining things.
+Myths are simplified ways of explaining things.

 It's a story of a struggle and how to overcome it with faith and action.